THERMO Spoken Here! ~ J. Pohl © TOC NEXT ~ 24

 The scenario involves positions and velocities of the dog and persons in space and time.
 Such analyses are categorized as pure motion or kinematics.
 Position and velocity are vector quantities.
 To specify a vector requires specification of a vector space and a unit-vector basis.

 Vector Space and Basis: Our vector space is a straight line that extends from the man and dog to the woman.
 We label this the X-axis.
-At the start (the moment the woman shouts)
+At the start (the moment the woman shouts) the dog and man are located at X = 0 ft.
+Each has the position vector: P = 0 I.

 What is the Duration of the event?